What is Personal Information?

 The video equipment may be operating at all times.
 Surveillance of the video recordings may occur at any time.

 The purpose of the use of such equipment is to ensure your safety, security and reasonable enjoyment and that of the other tenants, to ensure you have access to the premises, equipment and services that our clients have agreed to provide, to preserve our clients' property, and to deter crime.

 Where required by law, signs will be posted informing you that video equipment is operating and recording personal information about you.
 Also posted on those signs will be the contact information for our Information Officer whom you can contact if you have questions regarding the video recordings or if you wish to have access to recorded images of you.

 What is Captured by the Video Recordings

 Your image, movements, actions, or other identifiable information about you, may be captured by the video equipment.
 Where video equipment captures audio recordings, any sounds or communications you make may be recorded.

 Retention and Destruction of Personal Information Recorded by Video Equipment

 The recordings captured by the video equipment along with the video equipment will be stored in a secured location.
 Access to the location and recordings is limited.
 Hardware is either under supervision or secured in a locked or restricted area.
-Recordings will be kept for 35-45 days before being destroyed.
+Recordings will be kept for a minimum of 5 days before being destroyed.

 Use of Audio Equipment and Recordings